jclauneurolab/jclaulab.github.io/README.md

 3. On the right, select your branch.
 On the left, select the `main` branch.
 4. Click *Create Pull Request*.
 5. On the right-hand side, there is a section called *Reviewers*.
 Add Mackenzie as a reviewer.
 She will check over the branch before merging.
+6. That's it!

-## Run the project in developer mode
+## For larger contrbutions: run the project in developer mode
 1. To run the project in developer mode, navigate to the `lab-website` directory using `cd lab-website`.
 2. Use Node.js LTS version with `nvm use --lts`, which sets Node v22.14.0 and npm v10.9.2.
 3. Install the required dependencies with `npm install`